Top 10 Johnny Maestro & The Brooklyn Bridge Songs

 #7 – Christmas Serenade

-1989’s “Christmas Serenade” was a song that was recorded and released by Johnny Maestro & The Brooklyn Bridge from their EP, Christmas Is… This festive tune stood out as a favorite among fans, even though it wasn’t officially released as a single.
-It was written by Ira and Mitch Yuspeh, then first recorded for by Maestro and his crew before The Doo Wop Project covered it as “Christmas in the City” in 2018.
+1989’s “Christmas Serenade” was a song recorded and released by Johnny Maestro & The Brooklyn Bridge on their EP, Christmas Is… This festive tune stood out as a favorite among fans, even though it wasn’t officially released as a single.
+It was written by Ira and Mitch Yuspeh, then first recorded by Maestro and his crew before The Doo Wop Project covered it as “Christmas in the City” in 2018.
 “Christmas Serenade” became a festive favorite as Maestro made his observations about what makes the Christmas season so great.

 #6 – Down By the River